swlaschin/fsharpforfunandprofit.com/_posts/2012-04-25-concurrency-actor-model.md

 In this approach, when one task wants to communicate with another, it sends it a message, rather than contacting it directly.
 The messages are put on a queue, and the receiving task (known as an "actor" or "agent") pulls the messages off the queue one at a time to process them.

-This message-based approach has been applied to many situations, from low-level network sockets (built on TCP/IP) to enterprise wide application integration systems (for example MSMQ or IBM WebSphere MQ).
+This message-based approach has been applied to many situations, from low-level network sockets (built on TCP/IP) to enterprise wide application integration systems (for example Kafka or IBM WebSphere MQ).

 From a software design point of view, a message-based approach has a number of benefits: